-The official start of convention festivities, Spring Kickoff is a weekend of student and faculty panels, food and band parties, and a featured speaker.
+The official start of convention festivities, Spring Kickoff is a weekend of student and faculty panels, food and band parties, and featured speakers.

 Presidential Gala captures the spirit of a high power Washington D.C. gathering, and builds excitement for the approaching convention festivities.

-Convention Weekend is the centerpiece of Mock Convention: 4 sessions with a total of 15+ speakers, the Delegate's Parade, and nightly festivities.
-In 2016, Mock Convention will make its 26th prediction by selecting the next nominee of the GOP.
+Convention Weekend is the centerpiece of Mock Convention: 4 sessions with a total of 15+ speakers, the Delegate's Parade, the 26th prediction, and nightly festivities.